 This paper reports an action-oriented process in which final year graphic design students, a design lecturer and her colleagues collaborated to develop, trial and revise a checklist for giving constructive verbal feedback, both online and face-to-face, in a project-based assessment context.
 Authentic assessment, which emphasises the acquisition of relevant professional attitudes and competencies, is needed to prepare graphic design students for the workplace.
 Project-based assessment, which reflects real-life applications, is an established practice in design schools.
 The giving and receiving of feedback on projects is a critical learning moment in the assessment context that is immediately transferable to the professional design studio context

 |Title of host publication||Enhancing Teaching and Learning Through Assessment|

 |Place of Publication||The Netherlands|

 |Publication status||Published - 2007|

 Taylor, M-J., & McCormack, C. (2007).
 Effective Verbal Feedback for Project-Based Assessment: A Case Study of the Graphic Design Critique.
 In S. Frankland (Ed.), Enhancing Teaching and Learning Through Assessment (pp. 52-61).
-The Netherlands: Springer.
+Springer.